rojiani/drone-delivery-challenge/README.md

             * 1 hour on 1/1 (21:00-22:00), and 3 hours on 1/2 (06:00-09:00)

 **Assumption 6 - Input File.**
 5A.
 Doesn't exceed 2GB
 5B.
 Is UTF-8 format
 5C.
-Contains only valid data (all order lines are in expected format)
+Contains only valid data (all order lines are in expected format)  - invalid input can be skipped using the `--exitOnInvalidInput` flag.
-* Fail rather than ignore if invalid input
 5D.
 Assume orders are ordered from earliest order placement time to latest.

 **Assumption 7 - Start Time.**
-TODO - start at earliest delivery

-TODO: Other Assumptions:
+When scheduling deliveries, there are different approaches we could take for establishing the first delivery start time:

+1. Use the earliest order placed time.
+Given Assumption 5D, this would be the first order.
+2. Use the current time when the scheduler is run.
+3. Specify by command line argument.

+I initially implemented the schedulers using approach 2.
+However, this adds quite a bit of complexity to the implementation as well as tests.
+Furthermore, when exactly the scheduler(s) are run and how frequently are undetermined.
+Therefore I changed it to use Approach 2.
+It is reasonable to assume that the scheduler would be run frequently, as orders are received.

+**Assumption 8 - Optimization metric**
-* Algorithm will always schedule to maximize NPS (not some other metric)
+Algorithm will always schedule to maximize NPS (not some other metric)

+**Assumption 9 - Drone properties**
 * Drone can only carry 1 package, & any single order can be fit completely in package.
     * Note that this isn't realistic.
 However, perhaps the input (the orders) are not all orders placed, but the subset of orders whose delivery can be fulfilled by drone - i.e., a separate service is used to produce this list of orders.
-* Assume that drone can move in any direction at same rate of 1 block / min
+* Assume that drone can move in **any** direction at same rate of 1 block / min
     * Prompt only gives speed for horizontal & vertical, but no reason to think that the drone's movement is restricted.
     * 1 block = 1 grid unit
-* Assume that drone is constantly in motion at same speed.
+* Assume that drone is **constantly in motion at same speed**
     * For simplicity, ignore the following:
         * acceleration from static to max velocity.
         * time to ascend/descend in altitude to make delivery
         * time to pick up next package
     * These are not necessarily negligible for a realistic model.

-TODO DeliveryScheduler input all placed on same day.
+**Assumption 10 - all orders in input are all placed on same day**
-* Rationale: TODO
+* Rationale:

-TODO 6am-10pm UTC
+    * No date specified in input format
+    * presumably the scheduler is run frequently as orders are received.

 ### Design Decisions/Notes ###

-TODO
-* prompt has launch facility in center, but since that could change, designed not to rely on that.
-* Drone speed is 1 vertical or horizontal grid block per minute.
-    * diagonal

-TODO In problem, town owns 1 drone.
-* This would likely increase.
-* Operating hours could also change

 #### Potential Improvements ####
-TODO

-#### TODO ####

-TODO - Poll service
-* IRL, scheduler needs to poll some service to get newly placed orders with some frequency.
+* Modify input format to include date (not just time)
+* Modifying to support multiple launch facilities
+* Polling service:
+    * Currently orders are parsed from a file.
+        * Would be better to abstract away the source of the orders - could be from a remote service, from a local file or database, etc.
+    * Since we can expect orders to be placed at all times, the application should support polling for newly placed orders at a fixed interval (e.g., every minute)
+* Additional `DeliveryScheduler` implementations
+    * Currently 2 are provided:
+        * `MinTransitTimeDeliveryScheduler` - schedules by shortest delivery distance first.
+        * `PermutationOptimizingDeliveryScheduler` - schedules all permutations of the orders, and selects the delivery sequence with the maximum NPS (if multiple sequences have the same max, then select the sequence with the earliest final drone return time).
+        * the latter will find the optimal NPS, but does not scale well since permutation generation runs in factorial time.

 #### Architecture ####